Should I Use OFX?

 Clients are extremely happy about the level of service they have received by their dealer or the support team, and many of them even mention their dealer’s name in their OFX reviews.

 In addition to all of this, we should re-iterate OFX is a very global company with a very wide selection of offices across the world.
 Local settlement is possible in the USA, Canada, Australia, Europe and of course – the UK.
 That means that in all of these countries you can send money domestically to OFX in order to fund your transfer, and you can also pay via debit card for personal transfers (which again, is quite unique in the landscape, as a number of companies accept only local bank transfers).
 This reduces payment fees throughout the transfer process and ensures payments can be processed as fast as possible.

 OFX has a good offering of hedging tools, including: spot contracts, recurring payment discounts, forward contracts, and limit orders.
 These, combined with clear communication from the OFX customer service team, helps users anticipate and take advantage of ideal market conditions.

 OFX has recently joined companies like World First and Currencies Direct in offering a specific array of services for online sellers who operate on marketplaces such as Amazon.
 OFX, similarly to other companies, helps such merchants to create a foreign collection account overseas, so they can receive payments in local currencies when they sell abroad.
 Clients can hold funds in these accounts and have the option to make local payments (such as paying Marketplace fees) or transfer these balances into another currency.
 This is a big step forward for OFX, particularly for online retailers, and their service seems terrific.
-OFX saw their online sellers revenue grow 2.7% in 2022, building on 11% growth in 2021, and the number of active ecommerce clients increasing by 24% over the year.
+OFX saw a slight dip of 6.9% in their online sellers revenue in FY2023 but the number of active clients increased by 5.5%.

 Pretty standard suite of hedging available for businesses, but all the basics are provided and we know for certain the level of staff professionalism and industry research is higher than the industry standard.
 Online sellers in particular can enjoy unique features.